July 30th, 2020

 The Family and Medical Leave Act (FMLA) was enacted in 1993 to help employees manage a serious health condition.
 This leaves them unable to perform their job, or caring for a loved one with a serious health condition.
 The act provides eligible employees with up to 12 weeks of unpaid, job-protected leave per year.
 Any group health benefits must be maintained during the leave period.
-Before FMLA, there wasn’t protection for an individual’s job in the event of a serious health event.
+Before FMLA leave, there wasn’t protection for an individual’s job in the event of a serious health event.
 People risked losing their job when provisions did not exist.

 Employees may take their full allotment of FMLA time all at once.
 For example, if an employee has surgery requiring several weeks of recovery, or has welcomed a new baby to the family.
 They may take up to 12 weeks of FMLA leave at the same time.
 Employees may use FMLA on an intermittent basis, or on a reduced leave schedule.
-Intermittent leave include taking time for medical appointments over a period of time.
-Examples of these medical appointment are chemotherapy, or prenatal appointments.
+Intermittent FMLA leave include taking time for medical appointments over a period of time.
+Examples of these medical appointments are chemotherapy, or prenatal appointments.

 There is always a need for flexibility.
 With FMLA, it’s advisable to follow the letter of the law, including enforcing the notification requirements.
 Employees should use accrued paid time off before FMLA leave kicks in, obtain certain types of documentation to support the leave, request that appointments be scheduled outside of work hours when possible.
 You should also prohibit employment at another job while on FMLA leave.

-Regular Management Training
+Provide Regular and Management Training

 Managers are in the best position to recognize the signs of FMLA abuse.
 They can help identify when an employee may need FMLA leave, or can spot instances of FMLA abuse.
 Provide training that gives them the basics of the law to empower your managers.
 Include qualifying reasons for leave and your internal policies.